By 2025, 75% of data will be moved off the cloud. It seems like the cloud just became the major method of data storage. But where are we heading next?

 If you’re in the data provider space, the benefits of edge computing go without saying.
 Your reputation is built on speed and accuracy.

-Delays in data transmissions could result in frustration for your clients.
+Delays in data transmission could result in frustration for your clients.
 We think you can see what that would mean for your business.

 Speed is more than just a need in your business; it’s a necessity.

-Edge computing revolutionizes speed by shortening the distance of data transmission.
+Edge computing revolutionizes speed by shortening the distance between data transmissions.
 Less distance for data to travel within your network means less time and faster data processing.

-Edge computing improves the speed to your end-users, considering downtime can cost your company thousands if not millions of dollars.
+Edge computing improves the speed of your end-users, considering downtime can cost your company thousands if not millions of dollars.

 The traditional network architecture, where data is centralized within one server, makes it vulnerable to network attacks and power outages.